Neighbors Helping Neighbors Flourish

 Here are two well written instructions for making 2-ply fabric masks, as well as a video tutorial (see below) from the Deaconess Health System.

-Each mask takes less than 15 minutes to make.
+- Each mask takes less than 15 minutes to make.
 Note: Obtaining elastic might be a challenge.
-If you can’t find elastic, there are also instructions for making masks with ties.
+If you can’t find elastic, let us know as we might be able to access some for you.